 A successful graft results when enough nutrients can be carried over the wound, allowing the roots to survive and continue providing water and minerals to tree tissues and leaves.
 Leaves will make food that allows the tree to form new tissue.
 This new growth will form, like a scab, over the wound and allow the tree to survive.

 How to Fix Girdled Trees

 The key to how to fix girdled trees involves thorough cleaning of the wound.
 The wound must be cleaned first by removing any bark that has come loose.
-Remove a few healthy branches or twigs that are a thumb size in diameter and three inches longer than the width of the wound, from the tree.
+Remove a few healthy branches or twigs that are a thumb size in diameter and 3 inches (8 cm.) longer than the width of the wound, from the tree.